MartinBINARD/MartinBinard_7_02122021/README.md

 ```
 npm install
 ```
-* Launch the 2 servers :
+* Launch the 2 servers in each terminal (frontend & backend):
 ```
 npm run start
 ```
+* Then open this link: [http://localhost:8080/submit](http://localhost:8080/submit) in your favorite browser.

 * :warning: In order to prevent from port collisions, the API code port value is 3001, the data base port value is 3306 by default and the frontend port value is 8080.